Nepiki/Guides/Dragon-Quest-IX:-Sentinels-of-the-Starry-Skies-achievement-guide-roadmap.md

 ![dq9_mastery](https://user-images.githubusercontent.com/106546659/171057037-43521c71-9757-43ca-baa3-f6079e7d0854.JPG)<br>
 Here is my save file data immediately after mastering the set.
 Note that while the game time is nearly 500 hours, I played virtually all of it on fast forward and thus it took me about 165 real time hours.

-There are essentially five main components to mastering the set: **the main story and missable boss achievements, completing the full 307 item bestiary, mastering all 16 weapons and 12 job classes, completing all side quests, obtaining all items and alchemies**.
-This guide will break the set down into four primary corresponding sections.
+There are essentially five main components to mastering the set: **the main story and missable boss achievements, completing the full 307 item bestiary, mastering all 26 skills and 12 job classes, completing all side quests, obtaining all items and alchemies**.
+This guide will break the set down into five primary corresponding sections.

 **Resources**